-- Locate and organise vehicle parking and utilities at the rear. - In the case of 'through lot" developments, parking BG230. and loading facilities should be located along an inside lot line or internalized into the building massing. - Structured parking must be a 1⁄2 level (minimum) BG231. below existing grade.
+- Locate and organise vehicle parking and utilities BG229. at the rear. - In the case of 'through lot" developments, parking BG230. and loading facilities should be located along an inside lot line or internalized into the building massing. - Structured parking must be a /2 level (minimum) BG231. below existing grade.
 Above ground decked parking is not permitted unless entirely screened. - BG232.
-Where underground parkades protrude above grade, any exposed wall should be appropriately finished with materials that are complimentary to the associated buildings.
+Where underground parkades protrude above grade, any exposed wall should be appropriately finished with materials that are complimentary to dicular to the street and should be concealed to design and concealed from views from the street.